 Reducing your gluten intake may also reduce your intake of other essential nutrients.
 A small study of people without celiac disease6 showed that participants who followed a gluten-free diet had less-than-optimal intakes of certain micronutrients and fiber, as well as an increase in their fat intake.
 Other studies have also found that many gluten-free foods may be deficient in several other nutrients, including folate, niacin and riboflavin; many are also higher in trans fats and salt compared with foods that contain gluten.6

 Q: Is a gluten-free diet also low-carb?

 A: Not necessarily.
-Just because you exclude gluten-containing grains from your diet doesn’t automatically mean you’re eating fewer carbohydrates — especially if you replace those grains with other types.
+Just because you exclude gluten-containing grains from your diet doesn’t automatically mean you’re eating fewer carbohydrates, or eating carb-free — especially if you replace those grains with other types.
 And in some cases, you could actually be increasing your carb intake by switching to gluten-free grains.
 For instance, 1 cup of all-purpose flour contains 95 grams of carbohydrates,9 while the same amount of rice flour contains 127 grams.10 So if you substitute rice flour for all-purpose flour in your cooking, you could be introducing more carbohydrates into your diet.